 At some point, you and your customer service provider may start moving in different directions.
 It’s an entirely natural thing, and often, it’s something you can’t control.
 Most of the time, however, it’s a result of a weakening relationship.
 This happens when:

-If you’re guilty about any of these, you’ll surely encounter plenty more misunderstandings with your provider in the near future.
-This may negatively affect your customer support operations, resulting in poor work quality.
+If you’re guilty of any of these, you’ll surely encounter plenty more misunderstandings with your provider in the near future.
+This will negatively affect your customer support operations, resulting in poor work quality.

 The problem is, it can be hard to spot organizations with a weak internal structure, so it’s important to spend a long time getting to know your provider.
 This way, you can be sure that their company culture promotes employee engagement and productivity.